 Leech Lake Tribal College demonstrates attention to the diversity of the constituencies served.
 Most notably, LLTC serves the higher education needs of a traditionally-underserved American Indian population.
-LLTC's commitment to Anishinaabe values in its mission and Anishinaabe culture in its academic and community educational program offerings are examples of how LLTC supports and strengthens a culture that has been largely threatened by assimilation policies and devalued or ignored by mainstream majority institutions.
+LLTC's commitment to Anishinaabe values in its mission and Anishinaabe culture in

+As called for by its mission, the organization identifies its constituencies and serves them in ways both value. its academic and community educational program offerings are examples of how LLTC supports and strengthens a culture that has been largely threatened by assimilation policies and devalued or ignored by mainstream majority institutions.
 People of non-Indigenous cultures are also warmly welcomed at LLTC.
 LLTC's nondiscrimination policy ensures that all students are welcome; 8% of current students are non-Native.